cloudius-systems/capstan/Documentation/Capstanignore.md

 /**/myfile.txt

 # ignores folder 'myfolder' and all its content
+/myfolder

+# ignores all files and folders inside 'myfolder', but keeps the folder
 /myfolder/*

 # ignores any file with '.txt' suffix in project root directory